+Another great way to make money while traveling is to write.
 If you do find that you are a natural writer, then perhaps try your hand at ebook writing or freelance writing.
 Freelance jobs often come to you but it may be worth keeping an eye out for opportunities on smaller online websites.
 Focus on writing for your blog and freelance jobs may come to you in time.
 This is less sustainable and should be done alongside other options.

 Websites like PeoplePerHour.com may be a good place to start and practice your freelance writing skills whilst bloggingpro.com and journalismjobs.com offer some better-paid work.

 So this is an unusual one but incredibly rewarding.
-Although it is a 2-year Volunteer program, your travel to and from the country of service is paid for, as is a monthly living and housing allowance, full medical and dental coverage, and an $8000 ‘re-adjustment allowance at the end of your contract.
+Although it is a 2-year Volunteer program, your travel to and from the country of service is paid for, as is a monthly living and housing allowance, full medical and dental coverage, and a ‘re-adjustment allowance at the end of your contract.

 12) Remote work